 Some of the teachers, part of the collective, are now involved in Healing in the Willows, whilst others are some of the best teachers Kim met while traveling around the world.
 The common denominator bringing the teachers together is the authenticity of their practice and the embracing of ‘Yog’ as a way of life.

-The name ‘Healing in the Willows’ was inspired by Kenneth Graham’s children’s classic “The Wind in the Willows“, as the first retreats took place at Hardwick House (Oxfordshire, UK) where Kim was living under the patronage of the Rose Family and which had inspired Graham for many of the locations and characters in the book.
+The name ‘Healing in the Willows’ was inspired by Kenneth Graham’s children’s classic fairy-tale “The Wind in the Willows“, as the first retreats took place at Hardwick House (Oxfordshire, UK) where Kim was living under the patronage of the Rose Family and which had inspired Graham for many of the locations and characters in the book, such as ‘Toad Hall’ (Hardwick House) and ‘Mr Toad’ (Sir Charles Day Rose).

-The Willow is also a powerful symbol of healing and purification in Eastern traditions, whilst trees in general have become a symbol of the ecological crisis we face today.
+The Willow is also a powerful symbol of healing and purification in Eastern traditions as its roots naturally detoxify the soil – the Boddhisatva Kuan Yin, for instance, holds a willow branch in her hand to heal the World’s weeping souls.
+Moreover, trees in general have become a symbol of the ecological crisis we face today and the connection we have lost with Mother Nature.

 In line with the teachings of Yoga, Healing in the Willows aims to offer retreats with a social and environmental conscience.
 As such, we source all of the materials and services required for the retreats as locally as possible, with the utmost respect for the environment and the local community.